Irozaih/nexter/README.md

 }
 ```

 We can see how powerful the CSS Grid is in the Gallery section example.
 It would be very hard to achieve this exact layout without the use of some JavaScript or libraries like [Masonry](https://masonry.desandro.com/).
 We can also see the `grid-gap` property in action, which makes the use of margin on child elements obsolete.
 However powerful the CSS Grid might be, there is always room for improvement.
-It would be nice if more browsers besides Firefox would adopt [`subgrid` value](https://caniuse.com/?search=subgrid "Can I use subgrid?"), as well as if we could set different row and column gaps, or have `nth` selector for rows and columns.
+It would be nice if more browsers besides Firefox would adopt [`subgrid`](https://caniuse.com/?search=subgrid "Can I use subgrid?") value, as well as if we could set different row and column gaps, or have `nth` selector for rows and columns.
 One more thing would be enabling transitions when `grid-column` or `grid-row` values change.
-I hope that we will see this in the near future.
+I hope that we will see these enhancements in the near future.

 ![Grid: Gallery section](img/readme/gallery.png "Grid: Gallery section")